-Actual costs were \$391,900 in 2011-12 (total materials and other).
+Actual materials and other costs were \$391,900 in 2011-12.

-QFF (2012 submitted that direct costs in general appear high in the Lower Lockyer WSS and require review.
+QFF (2012) submitted that direct costs in general appear high in the Lower Lockyer Valley WSS and require review.

 Authority Analysis

 SKM noted that there were inconsistencies between submitted costs in the NSP and costs provided in information returns.
 The 2013-14 costs provided to SKM were \$35,300 for materials and contractors only and \$194,500 for materials and contractors plus 'other'.